boardgameio/boardgame.io/docs/api/Client.md

 8. `isConnected`: `true` if connection to the server is active.

+9. `enhancer`: An optional Redux store enhancer, passed along to the internals store.

 ### Arguments

 1. obj(_object_): A config object with the options shown below.